Summer Youth Employment Programs (SYEPs)

 How to Find a Summer Youth Employment Program in Your Area

-Though SYEPs differ in their established frameworks and guidelines, most cities and states do have active programs running each summer.
-Here are a few tips to find an SYEP in your area:
+Though SYEPs differ in their established frameworks and guidelines, many cities and states do have active programs running each summer.
+Here are a few tips to finding an SYEP in your area:

-- Review Community-Based Organization for Opportunities: Sometimes local non-profit organizations offer SYEPs.
+Review Community-Based Organizations for Opportunities: Sometimes, local non-profit organizations offer SYEPs.

-- Ask a Local Youth Council or Youth-Based Organization: If your area has a youth-advocacy organization, it's likely that they have a listing of summer opportunities for local youth.
+Ask a Local Youth Council or Youth-Based Organization: If your area has a youth-advocacy organization, it's possible that they have a listing of summer opportunities for local youth.